mheydasch/graph_app/README.md

 cell, select this option and plot the graphs again, until no data points will be plotted anymore.

 #### Graphs
+To be able to display any graphs you first have to select which columns of your dataframe hold what kind of information by using the dropdown menus under **Data organization**.
 In the first radio item menu under **Data filtering** You can choose to display different types of graphs: